Border War (Kansas–Missouri rivalry): Indian War Drum

-Lamar Hunt trophy
+Lamar Hunt Trophy

-Beginning with the 2007 game at Arrowhead, the winner also receives the Lamar Hunt Trophy, in honor of the late Chiefs owner who long envisioned bringing the Border War to Arrowhead.
-This should not be confused with the Lamar Hunt Trophy which is presented to the NFL's AFC champions every year.
+Beginning with the 2007 game, the winner also receives the Lamar Hunt Trophy, named in honor of Kansas City Chiefs owner Lamar Hunt, who long envisioned bringing the games to Arrowhead.
+This should not be confused with the Lamar Hunt Trophy, which is presented to the NFL's AFC champion each year.

 1960 controversy

 While both schools agree that Missouri leads the series, they do not agree on the overall record.
-Missouri claims an overall lead of 58–54–9, while Kansas claims that Missouri leads 57–55–9 all-time.
+Missouri claims an overall lead of 59–54–9, while Kansas claims that Missouri leads 58–55–9 all-time.
 The dispute centers around the 1960 game.
 Kansas won the game on the field, but the Big Eight retroactively forfeited the game to Missouri due to Kansas player Bert Coan being voted ineligible following the 1960 season.
 However, due to an NCAA rule stating that forfeits are not recorded as losses, the NCAA official record books still credit the game to Kansas, and several other publications have followed suit.

 Going into the 1960 game, Missouri (9–0, #1 nationally ranked) was known for their very stingy defense that, until giving up 19 points to Oklahoma the week before the Border War match-up, had not allowed a team to reach double digits all season.
 They boasted three shutouts.
 Their offense relied heavily on a wide sweep to the right with speedsters Norris Stevenson and Mel West in the backfield.
 It was run out of a combination of the T-formation and the old Single Wing.
 The term "student body right" is often used to describe the USC sweep play in the mid to late 1960s, but that phrase was created to describe Missouri's wide sweep.
 Kansas (6–2, ranked #11, with their 2 losses coming to #1 Syracuse, 14–7, and at #1 Iowa, 21–7) was making history that day by becoming the first team to face three #1 teams in the same season.
 Kansas had a pretty good defense of their own, surrendering a mere 9.1 points per game with two shutouts that season.
 Kansas was also loaded in the backfield.
 Even without Coan, Kansas's backfield consisted of three future NFL draft picks: two-time All-American John Hadl at QB had led the Big 8 in all-purpose yardage as a RB in the 1959 season; halfback Curtis McClinton (three-time All-Big 8), and Doyle Schick at fullback.